Ajmal Masroor: Career

 Masroor provides relationship counselling and spiritual coaching.
 He is an author, broadcaster and fundraiser.
 Masroor runs the Barefoot Institute, which provides support and to Muslim couples, including marriage, divorce and family counselling, mediation, and coaching.
 His courses use Quranic principles.

-Masroor is a travelling imam, who leads Friday prayers at various mosques across the United Kingdom, including Palmers Green mosque, West Ealing mosque, Wightman Road mosque, and Finsbury Park Mosque in London, as well as Abdullah Quilliam Mosque in Liverpool.
+Masroor is a travelling imam, who leads Friday prayers at various mosques across the United Kingdom, including Palmers Green mosque, Wightman Road mosque, and Finsbury Park Mosque in London, as well as Abdullah Quilliam Mosque in Liverpool.
 He is also invited to lead Friday prayers at Leeds Grand Mosque and Greenwich Islamic Centre occasionally.

 Masroor joined the Islamic Society of Britain, serving as its chairperson from 2016 to 2019.
 He stood for the office of secretary general of the Muslim Council of Britain in January 2021.

 He was the director of Communities in Action, an organisation founded to empower communities to organise, deliver and realise their full potential.
 He was the chairman of ChildrenPlus, a charity that focused on providing humanitarian assistance to poverty stricken and most vulnerable children around the world.

 Masroor was selected as the Liberal Democrats prospective parliamentary candidate for West Ham at the 2005 general election, but stood down after being criticised for posting on the Muslim Public Affairs Committee forum.

 He stood in Bethnal Green and Bow at the 2010 general election, representing the Liberal Democrats, and came second with 10,210 votes (20.1%), behind the Labour candidate, Rushanara Ali, who won with 21,784 votes (42.9%).

 He stood in the same seat in the 2017 general election as an independent, coming third with 6.5% of the votes.
 In 2024, following boundary changes, he stood as an independent in the new Bethnal Green and Stepney constituency, coming a close second with 30.5% of the votes, again behind Rushanara Ali.

 Masroor is a broadcaster and regular contributor on various TV and radio channels in the UK.
 He currently presents his own programmes on Islam Channel and on Channel S, where he presents an English programme called Let's Talk.
 He is also part of the panel in a programme broadcast by Channel 4, called Shariah TV.
 On Channel 4, he also presented a programme called Make Me a Muslim, in which he asks six non-Muslims and one lapsed Muslim to follow Islamic teachings for three weeks.
 On 10 May 2009, Masroor presented a programme called Celebrity Lives - Sharia Style, which was broadcast on BBC One.

 He has also appeared on major news channels, such as the BBC and CNN as a commentator on social, political and religious issues.
 On 30 January 2011, he appeared on the BBC show The Big Questions, and in 2019 he appeared on BBC's Newsnight.